 Working as a travel nurse has its unique problems.
 One of which is the question of what to do with your mail?

 There are many different services that you can actually ‘view’ your postal mail online.
-With these types of mail systems, you view all of your mail online via an online ‘mailbox’.
-This is similar to email but offers multiple other services that are of benefit to the travel nurse or traveling professional.
+With these types of mail systems, you view all of your mail online via an online ‘mailbox.’
+This is similar to email but offers multiple other services that benefit the travel nurse or traveling professional.
 Your mail (unopened) is initially scanned and placed in your box.
-You can then determine if you want it opened and scanned, shredded or sent to you at your selected forwarding address.
-This service is great for anyone that is tech savvy and doesn’t want to deal with a pile of paperwork.
+You can then determine if you want it opened and scanned, shredded, or sent to you at your selected forwarding address.
+This service is great for the tech-savvy and doesn’t want to deal with a pile of paperwork.
 All of your scanned documents can be saved and filed electronically for your future reference or printed if needed.
-Many of these companies also offer other services like virtual check cashing and most cater to business travelers so they understand the unique needs of the Travel Nurse.
+Many of these companies also offer other services like virtual check cashing, and most cater to business travelers, so they understand the unique needs of the Travel Nurse.

 Here is a list of some other mail services that you might want to check out:

-I personally use the UPS for mail forwarding.
-I have a street address, they will handle packages and I can set up a forwarding schedule that meets my needs.
-When I am out of the country for long periods, I generally have my mail sent twice a month to a friend’s home and she will notify me if anything of importance is received.
+I personally use UPS for forwarding.
+I have a street address, handle packages, and set up a forwarding schedule that meets my needs.
+When I am out of the country for long periods, I generally have my mail sent twice a month to a friend’s home, and she will notify me if anything of importance is received.

 What are your solutions to controlling and forwarding your mail?
 Have you used any of the online or forwarding services?
 If so, what was your experience?
 Good?
 Bad?
 Would you recommend them?